Matt1479/TypeScript-Udemy/README.md

 }

 const errorBag: ErrorContainer = {
-  email: 'Not a valid email!',
+  email: "Not a valid email!",
   // stringProperty: 'stringValue', as it's in the interface

-  username: 'Must start with a capital character!'
+  username: "Must start with a capital character!",
-}
+};
 ```

 Index type gives us extra flexibility so that we don't need to know in advance which property name we want to use, and how many properties we need.